How I Check a Car AC Compressor — A Complete, Real-World Guide

 Strong airflow with warm air tells me the problem is in the cooling system, not the blower.

-Step-by-Step: How I Check the AC Compressor
+Step-by-Step: How to Check the AC Compressor

 Now let’s get into the real inspection.